Nikie51/python/README.md

-This repository handles all my python projects
+This repository handles all my python projects.